Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms

 \section{Introduction}

-Federated Learning (FL) is a nascent learning framework that enables privacy sensitive clients to collectively train a model without disclosing their raw data \cite{mcmahan2016federated,kairouz2021advances}.
+Federated Learning (FL) is a nascent learning framework that enables heterogeneous clients, under the coordination of a parameter server (PS), to collectively train a model without disclosing their raw data \cite{mcmahan2016federated,kairouz2021advances}.
 Expensive communication overhead and non-IID local data are two defining characteristics of FL.
-A variety of communication-saving techniques have been introduced, including periodic averaging \cite{mcmahan2016federated}, large mini-batch sizes \cite{lin2018don}, and gradient compressors \cite{xu2020compressed,alistarh2017qsgd,bernstein2018signsgd,bernstein2018signsgdmajority,jin2020stochastic,Safaryan2021,2021datalens}.
-However, challenges remain.
+Moreover, a FL system is often implemented in harsh environment -- leaving the clients vulnerable to privacy leakage and Byzantine faults \cite{1996distributedlynch,chen2017distributed,blanchard2017machine,xie2018generalized,xie2019zeno,xie2020fall}.